SCORE

 Constraining a policy toward the base trades improvement for transferability.

-A common way to keep a simulation policy deployable is to regularize it toward the base policy with a behavior-cloning (BC) loss, then tune the strength of that regularization.
-Across every coefficient we tried, the same tradeoff appeared.
-Weak regularization lets the policy drift into dangerous, non-transferable behavior, while strong regularization drags it back into the base policy’s failures.
-Nothing in between recovers SCORE’s performance.
-In our paper, we show that this is a provable limitation of algorithms that limit deviation from the base policy’s distribution, such as BC-PPO or residual RL.
+A common way to keep a simulation policy deployable is to regularize it toward the base policy with a behavior-cloning (BC) loss, but this introduces a tradeoff between improvement and deployment.
+In our paper, we show that this is a provable limitation of algorithms that limit deviation from the base policy’s distribution, such as BC-PPO (RialTo) or residual RL.

 Too loose to learn anything: the policy collapses in simulation.

-Steering goes a long way, as long as the behavior already lives in the prior.
+SCORE goes a long way, as long as the behavior lies in the support of the base policy.

 One policy across tasks

-One steered policy trained on three tasks: credit card, cube, and bottle.
-It picks the right grasp for each object, and even reuses behaviors across them.
+One policy, trained with SCORE on three tasks: credit card, cube, and bottle.
+It picks the correct grasp for each object, and even learns to reuse behaviors across tasks.

-We take a frozen bottle-grasp policy and steer it in simulation onto a carrot, an object it never trained on.
-A carrot is much thinner and demands a precise pinch, a behavior that appears only rarely under the bottle prior.
-Steering still recovers that pinch: on hardware the carrot-steered policy reaches 67%, far above the same policy steered to a bottle (22%).
+We take a frozen bottle-grasp policy and use SCORE in simulation to grasp a carrot, an object it never trained on.
+The carrot is thinner and needs a precise pinch that the bottle base policy produces only rarely.

-ReferenceSteered to a bottle, then run on a carrot, it still reaches as if the carrot were a bottle.
+ReferenceWith SCORE on a bottle, then run on a carrot, it still reaches as if the carrot were a bottle (22% success).

-✓ SCORE behaviorSteered to the carrot, it surfaces the rare in-support pinch and grasps it: 67% on hardware.
+✓ SCORE behaviorWith SCORE on the carrot, it surfaces the rare in-support pinch and grasps it: 67% success.

-The same bottle policy was trained with no distractor objects in the scene.
-When we add two distractor cubes and steer the policy to grasp around them, it recovers a working grasp on hardware (56%, up from 0% base), but only when the bottle sits on one side of the workspace.
-Even though SCORE trains with the distractors in simulation, exploration gets harder the farther the scene drifts from where the base policy was trained, so a robust grasp is harder to discover through steering.
+The bottle policy was trained with no distractor objects.
+We add two distractor cubes and apply SCORE to grasp around them, recovering a working grasp on hardware, but only when the bottle sits on one side of the workspace.

 Base (with distractor)

-✗ Base policyWith a distractor, the base bottle policy collapses.
+✗ Base policyWith a distractor, the base bottle policy collapses (0% success).

 The limit

-What limits steering is the prior itself.
-The broader its coverage, the further steering can go.
+What limits SCORE is the base policy itself.
+The broader its coverage, the further it can go.

 Takeaway